-Chances are, a customer already tried the website but was unable to find the answers they needed.
-Being told to hang up and essentially fix the problem themselves is not what your callers want to hear.
+Chances are, a customer already tried the website but could not find the answers they needed.
+Being told to hang up and fix the problem themselves is not what your callers want to hear.

-Your scorecards can easily let you track which agents are trying to refer customers to the website to speed through calls and help you avoid such examples of bad customer service calls.
+Your scorecards can easily let you track which agents are trying to refer customers to the website to speed through calls and help you avoid what makes bad customer service calls.

 Everyone has good days and bad days.
 Your agents will go through times when they just cannot stand the thought of talking to another customer.
 It happens.

 However, you need to make sure they remain professional and polite in every call, even when customers are hurling personal abuse their way.
 The trick is to find the quickest solution for the caller’s problem and remember that there’s no need to respond with anger.

 Your scorecards can be constructed to measure how warm and welcoming agents are.

 - Do they greet the caller and introduce themselves by name?

 - Do they listen to the customer and identify the issue when it’s first presented?

 - Do they ask the caller if there’s anything else they can help with at the end of the interaction?

 If agents are failing in any of these call center metrics, you can raise this with them and deliver personalized training easily through Playvox.